EstebanBorai/http-auth-basic/README.md

 ## License

-Licensed under the GNU General Public License.
+Distributed under the terms of both the MIT license and the Apache License (Version 2.0)